 If you simply pay the fine, that will make the ticket go away.
 But the fact of the matter is that the ticket will also become a part of your record, and can have a substantial impact on the extent to which you pay your motor vehicle insurance (which is determined in large part by how good of a driving record that you have).
 However, if you were to hire an experienced attorney to handle your ticket, you don’t have to worry about such things.
 An attorney can get the speeding ticket reduced to a lesser charge, one that will not have an impact on you or your insurance rates.

-The affordable St. Louis traffic ticket attorneys at Brinkman & Alter, LLC have been making sure that our client’s traffic and/or speeding tickets are handled in a professional, quick, and efficient manner.
+The affordable St. Louis traffic ticket attorneys at The Law Office of Jennifer Alter-Rieken have been making sure that our client’s traffic and/or speeding tickets are handled in a professional, quick, and efficient manner.
 We have built relationships with most of the prosecuting attorneys around the St. Louis area, and we understand what kind of things can and can’t be done with a ticket.
 But the main thing to keep in mind is that there are options available to you instead of simply paying the fine stated on the back.
 Because it is possible to get rid of the speeding violation, get the ticket reduced to something less severe, and keep you in good standing with your insurance company.
 All phone calls and office consultations are free of charge, so call today!